DinaDikovskaya/FLIMDAST/README.md

  - Additional files with selected regions of interest.
 Each selected region is provided as a separate file produced in ImageJ/FIJI from the photon number "...\_photons.asc" file, by saving it as a text image file after selecting an area of interest and setting all pixel values outside the selected area to zero.

 ## Installation:
-Download the content of this repository, by clicking "Clone or download" and choosing "Download Zip".
+Download the content of this repository, by clicking "Clone" button and choosing "Download Zip".
 Unzip downloaded folder, find the FLIMDAST folder inside it.
 Place the FLIMDAST folder into a working directory on your computer.
 Open RStudio.
 Install required R packages that has not been installed previously.
 For this, in a Console of RStudio, type: